A. R. Natarajan

-A. R. Natarajan was a disciple of Sri Ramana Maharshi who published numerous books on his guru.
+A. R. Natarajan was a devotee of Sri Ramana Maharshi who published numerous books on his guru.
 He was the president and founder of the Ramana Maharshi Centre for Learning, Bangalore) the Bhagavan Sri Ramana Maharshi Research Centre (Sanjaynagar, Bangalore)and the vice-president of the Ramana Kendra, New Delhi."Bangaloreans would not have had the opportunity of learning about Bhagwan Shri Ramana, but for the efforts put by Shri.A.R.Natarajan in building RMCL at Mekhri Circle, Bangalore" said Mr.Shadakshari, a Great Devotee of Shri.Ramana Maharshi.Shri.A.R.Natarajan was the editor of the journal The Mountain Path, the official Publication of Sri Ramanashramam, Tiruvannamalai..
 He authored several books on Sri Ramana Maharshi like "DIVINITY, HERE & NOW".